deomorxsy/deomorxsy.github.io/oldsite/_posts/Tech/2024-03-31-qemu-virtual-storage.md

 ## Virtual Storage for QEMU

-quick notes about the different ways to handle storage virtualization for QEMU
+Quick notes about the different ways to handle storage virtualization for QEMU

 ### 0. mknod
 > \[31/03/2024 10:07]